Marriage in Korea: Marriage in North Korea

 Following the establishment of communist regime in North Korea in the late 1940s, the regulations on family matters between North and South started to diverge, as the North Korean government quickly introduced a set of new laws and regulations affecting family law.
-One of the impetus for new laws was a revolutionary rhetoric endorsing gender equality (however, gender equality in North Korea remains a major issue, with most independent observes concluding that North Korea is still far from achieving a parity between genders).
+One of the impetus for new laws was a revolutionary rhetoric endorsing gender equality; however, gender equality in North Korea remains a major issue, with most independent observers concluding that North Korea is still far from achieving parity between genders.

 Engagement is not legally recognized.
 Marriage is allowed at age 18 (for boys) and 17 (for girls).
 Unlike in South Korea, there are no legal provisions regulating or banning marriage between persons in cases of consanguinity or other types of familial relations.
 Divorce is allowed, subject to administrative approval.

-As of the late 2010s, marriage rates in North Korea have been reported as very high (over 96% of adults aged 30+ are married), and divorce rates as very low (less than 1% of North Korean population is classified as separated or divorce according to official data).
+As of the late 2010s, marriage rates in North Korea have been reported as very high (over 96% of adults aged 30+ are married), and divorce rates as very low (less than 1% of North Korean population is classified as separated or divorced according to official data).

 Arranged marriage is still popular in North Korea.

 Marriage in South Korea

-Eligibility and Prohibitions
+Eligibility and prohibitions

 Marriage in South Korea is currently restricted to unions between individuals of the opposite sex as same-sex marriages remain unrecognized.
-Males over 18 and females over 16 years old may marry with their parents' or guardians' consent.
+People over 18 years old may marry with their parents' or guardians' consent.
 Otherwise South Korea's age of consent to marriage is 20 in Korean age (19 in international age).
-20 years of age is also the age of consent for sexual activity.
-These age limits refer to one's lunar calendar based age, which tend to be one or two years greater than one's solar age.
-South Korea also recognizes what it calls "De Facto Marriages" equivalent to "Common Law Marriages" of couples who have not legally registered their marriage but who have either 1. made it publicly known that their relationship is akin to a marriage, 2. had a public wedding ceremony, or 3. have been cohabiting as though they are married.
+The age of consent for sexual activity is 16.
+South Korea also recognizes what it calls "De Facto Marriages" equivalent to "Common Law Marriages" of couples who have not legally registered their marriage but who have either made it publicly known that their relationship is akin to a marriage, had a public wedding ceremony, or have been cohabiting as though they are married.

 Marriage within the same ancestral clan

 Prior to 2005 marriage between two individuals of the same clan violated Korean incest taboos and was illegal while marriage between individuals of the same surname was socially prohibited.
-As of the mid 1990s, 55% of South Korea's population shared one of five surnames: Kim, Park, Lee, Choi and Jung; and 40% of South Koreans claim membership in one of three major clans: the Kimhae Kim clan, Chonju Lee clan, and the Milyang Park clan.
-This codified prohibition was inspired by similar taboos in Tang China during Korea's late Choson Dynasty, which strove to realize Confucian ideals of governance and social order.
+As of the mid 1990s, 55% of South Korea's population shared one of five surnames: Kim, Park, Lee, Choi and Jung; and 40% of South Koreans claim membership in one of three major clans: the Gimhae Kim clan, Jeonju Yi clan, and the Miryang Park clan.
+This codified prohibition was inspired by similar taboos in Tang China during Korea's late Joseon dynasty, which strove to realize Confucian ideals of governance and social order.